blindnet-io/product-management/user-stories/US-07-Privacy-request-capture-service.md

 **I want to** offer a list of recommended/most frequent requests made to the Internet user (a Submitter or a Data Subject) who wants to create a request

 **because** it can help them save time by quickly choose a pre-defined request among the list of recommened recommended/most frequent requests made

+### US-07-2-09

+**As an** Organization, using blindnet devkit

+**I want to** to be able set the [target](https://github.com/blindnet-io/product-management/blob/devkit-schemas/refs/schemas/priv/dictionary/targets/en.targets.json) elements (SYSTEM, ORGANISATION, PARTNERS) to make them applicable to my case (ie only keeping the applicable elements and/or changing the wording on the interface to make it more understable for the user)

+**because** I may be a big company with different systems offering different services (e.g organization = meta, system= instagram, a user might want to delete his data only from instragram) or I may be a small company and my organisation only have one system

 ## 07-3 US specific to Global Privacy Request Capture Service